Harvard researchers recommend Census not use privacy tool

 “With today’s powerful computers and cloud-ready software, bad actors can easily find and download data from multiple databases.
 They can use sophisticated computer programs to match information between those databases and identify the people behind the statistics we publish.
 And they can do it at lightning speed," two Census Bureau officials, John Abowd and Victoria Velkoff, wrote in a blog post several weeks ago.

-The Harvard team — including political scientists, a statistician and data scientist — simulated drawing a large number of realistic maps of political districts in different states.
+The Harvard team — including political scientists, statisticians and a data scientist — simulated drawing a large number of realistic maps of political districts in different states.
 They used data from the 2010 census, applied the most recent Census Bureau version of the privacy technique, and followed rules that the political districts needed to have equal population and be compact and contiguous.

 According to the researchers, differential privacy made it more difficult to draw districts of equal population, particularly for smaller districts such as state legislative seats.